Eloy Jiménez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 12th in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in MLB.

-- The Rays have a 2.74 team ERA that is No. 1 among all MLB pitching staffs.
+- The Rays have a 2.83 team ERA that ranks No. 1 among all league pitching staffs.

-- Rays pitchers combine to allow 14 home runs (0.6 per game), the fewest in the league.
+- The Rays surrender the fewest home runs in baseball (15 total, 0.6 per game).

-- McClanahan (4-0) gets the starting nod for the Rays in his sixth start of the season.
-He's put together a 1.86 ERA in 29 2/3 innings pitched, with 37 strikeouts.
+- The Rays will send Eflin (3-0) to the mound for his fourth start of the season.
+He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.

-- In his most recent time out on Saturday, the left-hander threw six innings against the Chicago White Sox, giving up two earned runs while surrendering three hits.
+- In his last time out on Sunday against the Chicago White Sox, the righty tossed five innings, giving up one earned run while surrendering three hits.

+- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.